Data-Driven Debugging for Functional Side Channels: Data-Driven Discovery and Explanations

-As our main objective is to explain the differences on functional observations due to differences on secret and auxiliary variables, we rearrange the raw execution traces $\Tt$ to functional traces $\Hh$ by combining traces with common values of secret inputs.
-Functional traces $\Hh$ are hyper-traces---as they summarize multiple program executions---that model auxiliary and timing values as a function of public inputs.
-A {\it hyper-trace} $\tau$ is a tuple $(\vx, (f_i(\vx))_{i=1}^r, f_T(\vx)) \in \Real^n \times ([\Real^m \to \Real])^r \times [\Real^m \to \Real]$ wherein $\vx$ is a value to the secret input, $f_i$ and $f_T$ are functions modeling values of auxiliary variables $z_i$ and execution times, respectively, as a function of public inputs for secret $\vx$.
+wherein $\vx$ is a value to the secret input, $\Aa_i$ and $f_T$ are functions modeling values of auxiliary features and execution time, respectively, as a function of public inputs for secret $\vx$.
 Computation of hyper-traces from a set of raw-traces is achieved by turning the discrete vectors of observations (for auxiliary variables as well as execution time) into smooth functions represented as linear combinations of appropriate basis functions (e.g. B-spline basis system, Fourier basis functions, and polynomial bases)~\cite{ramsay2006functional}.
-In our tool, we primarily uses B-spline basis functions.
+We primarily use B-splines.